Chris Dangerfield (writer): Cultural criticism and YouTube

 After ten years of performing stand-up, Dangerfield quit and began a solo podcast 'Dangerfield's Sunday Prescription'.
 Dangerfield later started a YouTube channel, where he has live streamed almost daily, chatting with his subscribers about culture, art, politics, literature, drugs and current affairs.
 He also interviews guests occasionally, such as psychologist Jeffrey Schaler who discussed the weaponisation of mental health with Dangerfield.

 Writing

 Dangerfield's first novel, Tired, etc, was published in 1998.
-Author Will Self introduced Dangerfield to writer Nick Papadimitriou who was, as of 2012, working as editor on a new novel.
-On Dangerfield's Substack in 2021 and 2023 he released teasers for this novel.
+On the 1st of December 2025 Ugly Mink published a new novel by Dangerfield called 'Love in the Time of Nudie Mags'.
+Dangerfield continues to upload short stories regularly on his Substack.